sveinpg/build-your-own-react/README.md

 > With the addition of hooks, you can [use state and other React features](https://reactjs.org/docs/hooks-state.html) without writing a class.
 This will not be covered in this workshop.

-To create a class component you simply extend [React.Component](https://reactjs.org/docs/react-component.html) and implement the `render`-function to specify what to render.
+To create a class component you simply extend [React.Component](https://reactjs.org/docs/react-component.html) and implement the `render` function to specify what to render.

 ```jsx
 class Greeting extends React.Component {